Taro - Taro

 Nutrition

 Taro is high in carbohydrate, greater than potato, and consequently one of the highest vegetable sources of energy.
-It is a good source of dietary fibre, folate and zinc; a source of niacin, riboflavin, thiamin, vitamin B6, vitamin C, vitamin E, copper, magnesium and manganese, and contains a dietary significant amount of potassium.
+It is a source of dietary fibre, folate, zinc, vitamin B6, vitamin E and niacin and contains a dietary significant amount of potassium.

-Taro leaf is a good source of folate, vitamin A and magnesium; a source of niacin, riboflavin, thiamin, vitamin B6, vitamin E, calcium, iron and manganese, and contains a dietary significant amount of potassium.
+Taro leaf is a good source of folate, vitamin C and magnesium; a source of vitamin A, niacin, riboflavin, vitamin B6, vitamin E, calcium, iron and manganese, and contains a dietary significant amount of potassium.

 Nutrition table